oneeve8/kobble-data/content/mynotesoedipus.md

 # Notes On Oedipus
 ## My Notes
 Oedipus was a king.
-The setting is ancient Greece
+The setting is Ancient Greece

+Characters:

+Antigone

+Is mere